Correlation vs Causation Errors are Killing Fat Patients

 Many studies also simply ignore huge dropout rates among the study participants, and simply draw conclusions based on the small percentage of subjects who are still left at the end.
 And that’s just scratching the surface of the issues with research design and the conclusions drawn.
 I highly recommend Lucy Aprhamor’s paper Validity of claims made in weight management research: a narrative review of dietetic articles for a deep dive into the ways that this research often fails to meet the most basic research methods standards.

 That brings us to confounding variables, and when it comes to weight and health there are three well-documented contenders: weight stigma, weight cycling, and healthcare inequality.
-I’ll get into these in more depth in later posts, but for now here is a quick look:
+I write in-depth about weight stigma here and weight cycling here.
+The short version:

 Muennig has two studies around weight stigma that are particularly salient, The body politic: the relationship between stigma and ob*sity*-associated disease examines the relationship between weight stigma and health issues, and finds that weight stigma may drive health issues that are typically blamed on body size, and I Think Therefore I Am: Perceived Ideal Weight as a Determinant of Health found that the difference between actual and desired body weight was a stronger predictor of physical and mental health than body mass index (BMI)